carlzimmerman/charlotteflutterweatherapp/README.md

 samples, guidance on mobile development, and a full API reference.

-Please remember to replace the
+Please remember to replace the WEATHER_API_KEY in the lib/services/weather_api_service.dart file with your own from weatherapi.com